Vitamin D for Infants: Benefits, Dosage (400 IU) & Supplement Guide

 Vitamin D-Rich Foods for Babies

 This compound is often called the "sunshine vitamin" because skin produces it when exposed to sunlight.
-However, for young children, direct sun exposure requires careful consideration.
+For young children, however, direct sun exposure requires care — safety guidelines recommend protective measures like hats and clothing, and both geographic location and skin tone affect how much the body can produce naturally.

 Preventing Vitamin D Deficiency and Associated Risks